TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "Jvous aime tous moins qu'moi, puis je m'aime meme pas tant" - Arno

+> "It's not our job to charm snakes" - A random youtube comment

 ## Asmongold

 > "Why would you expect them to be accountable to reality"